-You will want only the most knowledgeable and reliable contractor to perform repairs on your home after it gets damaged.
-Try to seek one out before anything happens to your house to ensure that you will be able to get the best work possible when the time comes.
+You'll want only the most reliable contractor to perform repairs on your home after it's damaged.
+Try to seek one out before anything happens to your house.
+This will ensure that you get the best work possible when the time comes.

 Using video can also help rule out any ambiguity for the accuracy of your photos.